The 2021 New Year brings with it another opportunity to utilize your Tax-Free Savings Account (TFSA) and protect your investment income from taxation.

 *Inflation-adjustment was cancelled for 2015 and the annual limit was pegged at $10,000.

-If you’ve not been contributing the maximum limit every year, it will accumulate and you’ll have ‘unused’ TFSA contribution room.
+If you’ve not contributed the maximum limit every year, it will accumulate, and you’ll have ‘unused’ TFSA contribution room.
 Unused contribution room can be carried forward indefinitely.

-Also, if you choose to withdraw funds from your TFSA in any particular year, the amount withdrawn can be re-contributed in the following year.
+Also, if you withdraw funds from your TFSA in any particular year, the amount withdrawn can be re-contributed in the following year.

 TFSA Contribution Room Example

-Let’s say Jane became eligible for TFSA’s in 2019, however, she was unable to make any contributions until the following year in January 2020, when she contributed $8,000.
-In September 2020, she withdrew $3,000 from her TFSA for an emergency.
-What is her total contribution room for 2021?
+Let’s say Jane became eligible for the TFSA in 2023; however, she could not make any contributions until the following year, in January 2024, when she contributed $8,000.
+In September 2024, she withdrew $3,000 from her TFSA for an emergency.
+What is her total contribution room for 2025?

 Answer: